-But Schaub was helped out by a pair of penalties on Detroit after the Lions had appeared to stop the drive and then threw a 22-yard screen pass to Maurice Jones-Drew to set up the score.
+But Schaub was helped by a pair of penalties on Detroit, after the Lions had appeared to stop the drive, and then threw a 22-yard screen pass to Maurice Jones-Drew to set up the score.

 Carr led the Raiders to a field goal on his first drive, throwing a 16-yard pass to Jones on a rollout for the key play.

 After stalling on his first drive of the second half, Carr looked sharp late in the third quarter when he completed all six passes for 76 yards on a touchdown drive capped by a 3-yard pass to undrafted rookie tight end Jake Murphy.

 A 50-yard punt return by Carrie set up Janikowski's second field goal of the night early in the fourth quarter to cut Detroit's lead to 23-20.

 But Carr left the game holding his ribs later in the fourth quarter after the hard hit from Larry Webster.